Conditions in reception facilities

 The entire facility is split into four buildings, of which two are designed for accommodation.
 Each of these two buildings contains 12 rooms with 12 beds per room.
 One building (“Building B”) is separated into two parts through a built-in wall: six rooms are dedicated to asylum seekers and another six to ETC refugees.
 Until December 2020 ETC had a total capacity of 200 places, the Regional Centre has a capacity of 50 places.
 Each building where persons are accommodated has a kitchen.
 However, “Building B” dedicated to families only has 2 refrigerators.
 “Building B” has two bathrooms, each equipped with two squat toilets, two urinals, three sinks and three showers.

 In the second half of 2021 renovation work commenced in the regional centre of Timișoara.
-The works consist of interior painting, replacement of tiles in hallways, kitchens, bathrooms, replacement of laminate flooring in accommodation rooms with tiles, replacement of all facilities in bathrooms and kitchens, replacement of radiators and modernization of the central heating system.[2]
-The renovation work commenced with building C and in January 2022 was finalised, but the reception had not been completed, according to the director of the centre.
-Renovation of building B will start in March 2022.
+The works consist of interior painting, replacement of tiles in hallways, kitchens, bathrooms, replacement of laminate flooring in accommodation rooms with tiles, replacement of all facilities in bathrooms and kitchens, replacement of radiators and modernisation of the central heating system.[12]
+The renovation work commenced with building C and was finalised in January 2022.
+Renovation of building B started in March 2022 and at the time of the author’s visit only minor details were still to be finalised.
 Metal bars were installed on all windows.
-She also mentioned that the construction work for the additional accommodation places were slowing moving forward.
-In 2021 the highest number of asylum seekers was 400 and they were accommodated in the centre for 3-4 days until they were transferred.
-The total number of asylum seekers accommodated in Timisoara regional centre in 2021 was 7200.
+The construction work for the additional accommodation places and offices was suspended.
+In 2022 the highest number of asylum seekers was 250 during July and August and they were accommodated in the centre for two to three days until they were transferred.
+Two shipping containers were installed in the courtyard, where IGI-DAI registered beneficiaries of temporary protection.

 The Regional Centre Şomcuta Mare